ebuchman/blog/content/posts/coins-history.md

 ---
-title: "Short History of European Coins - 500 to 1500"
+title: "History of European Coins - 500 to 1500"
 date: 2023-09-02
 draft: false
-description: "A short history of metals and coinage in Europe, based on Spufford's Money and its use in Medieval Europe."
+description: "A history of metals and coinage in Europe, based on Spufford's Money and its use in Medieval Europe."
 ---

+The history of money is often glossed over in books about modernity or narratives about money.
+Assumptions and myths abound.
+But the reality of money's history corresponds to no simple myth.
+Money has ebbed and flowed over millenia, with societies moving in and out of monetized relations as they are blown about by the winds of change.
+Slavery, war, mining, all play an essential role in this history.
+But the history also tells a fascinating tale of the nature of sovereign power and the relationship between public and private life.
+In some sense, money comes to define the very boundary between public and private as it both empowers and binds the behaviour of sovereigns.

+Perhaps most deeply misunderstood is money in medieval times.
 The money and coinage of medieval Europe evolved from the fallout of money in Rome.
+Rome was a highly monetized society, but in the wake of its collapse it is sometimes presumed that nothing of interest happened monetarily until the 16th
-Names and types of money proliferated, but at least in western Europe there emerged a general structure and story, captured by the eternal legacy of the pounds, shilling, and pence.
+c.
+Nothing could be further from the truth, for it was during this period that, as names and types of money proliferated, in western Europe at least there emerged a general structure and story, captured by the eternal legacy of the pounds, shilling, and pence.
 This is a brief account of that story.[^spufford]